LeToNode/Play2.0-CN-doc/scalaGuide/main/sql/ScalaDatabase.md

 ## Configuring JDBC connection pools

-Play 2.0 provides a plugin for managing JDBC connection pools.
+Play 2.0 provides a plug-in for managing JDBC connection pools.
 You can configure as many databases you need.

-To enable the database plugin, configure a connection pool in the `conf/application.conf` file.
-By convention the default JDBC data source must be called `default`:
+To enable the database plug-in, configure a connection pool in the `conf/application.conf` file.
+By convention, the default JDBC data source must be called `default`:

 ```properties
 # Default database configuration